terriburns/Talks/venmo-api/venmo-api.md

 ---

-there are three main ways to use the api:
+there are **two** main ways to use the api:

 1. payment links

-2. REST api
+2. REST api/OAuth

-3. OAuth
+---

+(and a third, just to note)

+**three:** Drop ins for iOS and Android

+HERE ARE SOME NOTES ABT THIS

-^Moving away from focusing on drop ins
+^Moving away from focusing on "drop ins" aka the iOS and android SDKs (for now)

 ---